Fiat Panda 100HP (2006-2010): history, specs and buying guide

 It was on the road where the 100HP shone however.
 Well, provided your chosen road was relatively smooth, as Fiat’s suspension tweaks delivered an uncompromising ride that could quite easily see wheels leaving the road surface when the going got tough.
 If the tyres remained in touch though it was great, with plenty of grip, minimal body roll and darty steering giving the Panda an old-school, chuckable feel.
 It was small too – smaller than the current Panda and that’s hardly a giant – which resulted in a feeling that your lane was twice as wide.

 The engine played its part too.
 While the 6500rpm red line doesn’t seem that high you were inclined to keep it up there thanks to the 1.4’s revvy nature and the snappy, short ratios of the six-speed ‘box.
 For a car with only 99bhp, the 9.5sec 0-62mph sprint wasn’t so bad, and the tiny size helped play the usual small-car trick of making the Panda feel quicker than it actually was.

 The £9995 entry price eventually crept up, but never by much, and the Panda continued to be one of the most fun and appealing small cars on sale until it was quietly dropped in 2010.

-These days 100HPs can be found for less than £2000 and not much more for the very best examples.
+In 2023, 100HPs can be found for less than £4000 and not much more for the very best examples.
 The firm ride can be mitigated with quality aftermarket springs and dampers.
 At more than a decade old now trim can be on its way out – it’s an inherently cheap city car, so the plastics and even leather parts won’t last forever.

 What we said